 The Espro Press is a beautiful piece of coffee gear to be sure, but what about the actual coffee that comes out of the thing?
 Espro claims the Espro Press is “Arguably the first major breakthrough in coffee press design in over 30 years!”
 While that is certainly debatable, the Espro brings a few things to the table.

-At first glance, it is very similar to a traditional French Press, with a some key differences:
+At first glance, it is very similar to a traditional French Press, with some key differences:

 - Double fine filters, that promise to keep more fines out of your cup, unlike a traditional French press.

-Although I like the flavor of French Press coffee, I generally avoid it because the additional oils tend to give me heartburn and the jitters.
-So I had to break out one of my dusty Bodum French press pots for comparison to the 32 ounce Espro version I was using.
+Although I like the flavor of French Press coffee, I generally avoid it because the additional oils tend to give me heartburn and jitters.
+So I had to break out one of my dusty Bodum French press pots for comparison to the 32-ounce Espro version I was using.

 The resulting cup was on par with the Bodum in terms of taste and oil content.
 And sure enough, the amount of “fines” or mud at the bottom was about half that of the Bodum; but there was still a fair bit of mud.
 And though I tried a couple more times using their troubleshooting tips, it didn’t really change this aspect much.
 Still, half the mud is a good thing.